Remod-org/Omnibus/README.md

 It will facilitate PVE (player to player and player to building), teleport to town/bandit/outpost, as well as basic decay control.

+No home/sethome functionality exists.
+Teleports are available only for bandit, outpost, and town (if set).

 ### Permissions
   - `omnibus.admin` -- Required only for /town set